Illumina/strelka/docs/userGuide/README.md

 sample with tumor cells (up to 10%) to better support liquid and late-stage solid tumor analysis.

 Strelka is capable of performing joint germline analysis on a family scale (10s of samples).
-This is primarily intended to facilite de-novo variant analysis in families.
+This is primarily intended to facilitate de-novo variant analysis in families.
 Strelka's germline analysis capabilities are not currently optimized for population analysis and may become unstable or fail to leverage population variant constraints to improve calls at higher sample counts.